pmean/classes/biostats-1/06/src/simon-5501-06-directions.md

 Calculate diagnostic plots (normal probability plot, histogram, and sqft versus residuals).
 Do these plots show that a model using log10 price better meets the assumptions for linear regression?

-## Interpret the output

-I provided an interpretation for mean price.
-Provide a similar interpretation for the other three means.
-Be sure to

--   use a descriptive name
--   include the units of measurement, if appropriate
--   round to two or three significant digits
--   use comma separators for numbers 1,000 or larger

 ## Your submission

 -   Save the output in html format